 As you can see, ETFs and mutual funds aren’t worlds apart.
 In fact, ETFs and mutual funds were created to solve a similar problem: how to help hand-ons investors diversify their portfolios without the pain of hand-picking investments themselves.
 For that reason they share many traits, including the following.

-1. They help you diversify
+1. They both help you diversify

 Both ETFs and mutual funds allow you to invest in a broad range of companies, many of which you probably wouldn’t have known beforehand.
 If you don’t have time to pick individual stocks, ETFs and mutual funds can give you market exposure at a lower cost.

-2. They’re overseen by fund managers
+2. They’re both overseen by fund managers

 Every fund has a fund manager, someone who oversees its performance, rebalances it, and ensures it hits its investment objectives.
 Fund managers also own the investments inside the fund: when you invest with one, you own a share of the fund, but not the investments themselves.

-3. They have expense ratios
+3. They both have expense ratios

 As great as a diversified basket of investments sounds, they’re not free: you’ll pay an expense ratio to own them.
 The expense ratio is simply all the annual operating fees in a fund expressed as a percentage.
 For instance, if you bought a mutual fund with a 1% expense ratio, you’d pay $10 a year for every $1000 you invest.

 Mutual funds have been around since the 1920s, and they’ve survived a great depression, two world wars, and enough recessions and corrections to make even Warren Buffet break a sweat.
 ETFs are younger (circa the 90s), but their quick rise to fame has given mutual funds a run for their money.
 Here’s how the two funds are different.